Jump to topic

 Ayahuasca is not considered addictive.
 It does not induce the withdrawal symptoms or drug-seeking behavior associated with addiction symptoms.

-Some people believe that ayahuasca may be an effective treatment for social or mental disorders, addiction, and a useful tool in psychotherapy.
+Some people believe that ayahuasca may be an effective treatment for social or mental disorders, addiction, and a useful tool in psychotherapy to improve your mental health and overall well-being.
 However, the few medical studies of the drug have been inconclusive, and it is still considered highly illegal and dangerous.
 Especially due to the remote places and social settings in which most users consume the drug.

 If you or a loved one are suffering from substance abuse disorder, the best course of action is to seek help immediately and review professional treatment options.